 This point can’t be overemphasized.
 My husband is my best friend.
 Are there some things I prefer to talk to a female friend about?
 Yes, and that’s good.
 However, overall, my husband is my best friend.
 I liked this definiton of friend from the Urban Dictionary:

 A friend is someone you love and who loves you, someone you respect and who respects you, someone whom you trust and who trusts you.
-A friend is honest and makes you want to be honest, too.
-A friend is loyal.
-A friend is someone for whom you’re willing to change your opinions.
+Friends are honest and makes you want to be honest, too.
+A friend is loyal and is someone for whom you’re willing to change your opinions.

 A friend is a partner, not a leader or a follower.

 That was only part of the definition.
 There is love, respect, trust, honesty, loyalty, compromise, change, differences, acceptance, forgiveness, and much more.
 You are not clones of each other and you don’t sacrifice who you are for the friendship.
 You maintain your own identity, likes, dislikes, and characteristics, and you honor the same thing in your friend.

 I have friends who are totally different than I am, but we are close friends who love and respect each other, including respecting and honoring our differences.